-Demand Script Loading is an optional add-on for the SkookumScript runtime that adds the ability in the IDE to tag a class (and any subclasses) as “demand loaded” so that the runtime can load and unload pre-compiled class group script binaries based on game progression or other criteria.
+Demand Script Loading is a SkookumScript runtime feature that enables the ability to tag a class (and any subclasses) as “demand loaded” so that the runtime can load and unload class groups in the form of pre-compiled script binaries based on game progression or other criteria.

 This is great (and possibly a necessity!) when you need to fit a huge open-world game or sprawling massively-multiplayer world into memory.
 It may also be the case that your platform is a small mobile device and you must squeeze out every byte possible.
-In all of these cases, the Demand Script Loading add-on is your solution.
+In all of these cases, Demand Script Loading is a good solution.

 Demand Script Loading loads in or out an entire class (including any subclasses) quickly and easily, so scripts are only in memory when they are needed.
 Game missions that take place at the end of the game won’t be loaded at the start of the game.
 Mission scripts that only take place if the player has a certain vehicle or special inventory won’t be loaded until the player has those items.
 Ambient behaviors that are relative to areas of the world that are far from the player’s current location won’t be loaded until the player is nearby.